ash-project/ash/documentation/topics/resources/notifiers.md

 ## Built-in Notifiers

-- PubSub: `Ash.Notifier.PubSub`
+Ash comes with a builtin pub_sub notifier: `Ash.Notifier.PubSub`.
+See the module documentation for more.

-## Creating a notifier
+## Creating your own notifier

 A notifier is a simple extension that must implement a single callback `notify/1`.
 Notifiers do not have to implement an Ash DSL extension, but they may in order to configure how that notifier should behave.
-See `Ash.Notifier.Notification` for the currently available fields.
-Notifiers should not do anything intensive synchronously.
+See `Ash.Notifier.Notification` for the currently available fields on a notification.

+For more information on creating a DSL extension to configure your notifier, see the docs for `Spark.Dsl.Extension`.

+> ### notifier performance {: .warning}
+>
+> Notifiers should not do intensive synchronous work.
 If any heavy work needs to be done, they should delegate to something else to handle the notification, like sending it to a GenServer or GenStage.
-Eventually, there may be built in notifiers that will make setting up a GenStage that reacts to your resource changes easy.
-Until then, you'll have to write your own.

-For more information on creating a DSL extension to configure your notifier, see the docs for `Spark.Dsl.Extension`.

 ### Example notifier